catscouragecomputers/mmhvyc/lecture-labs/rw6/deployment.md

--Assign tasks based on ability
+*Assign tasks based on ability
--Deadlines for tasks
+*Deadlines for tasks
--Method of communication
+*Method of communication